Tamsyn-October/Weather-App-Shecodes/README.md

 This project was part of my homework for my workshop with SheCodes.
 It allows users to browse their city and then provides them with their current weather.
-Check it our below: 👇🏼
+Check it out below: 👇🏼
 https://shecodes-weather-app-tamsyn-october.netlify.app/